ember-learn/cli-guides/guides/legacy/dependencies.md

 To add an asset specify the dependency in your`ember-cli-build.js` before calling `app.toTree()`.
-You can only import assets that are within the `bower_components` or `vendor` directories.
+You can only import assets that are within the `node_modules` or `vendor` directories.
 The following example scenarios illustrate how this works.

 #### Javascript Assets